zhengzhou1992/git-switcher/README.md

 ### switch user

+cd to your git repository root or any sub path.

 run `git-switcher` command and select scope(global or single git repository) and user according to prompt.

 ![switch scope](doc/switch_scope.png)